Stochastic Delay Differential Equations with Jump Reflection: Invariant Measure: Invariant Measures

 which implies that

 The remaining proof of \eqref{eq:modulue-poisson2} is very similar to that of Proposition \ref{prop:compensatedY}. \end{rem}

-Based on the above auxiliary results concerning stochastic integrals with respect to compensated Poisson measure $\tilde{N}$ and $n$-dimensional Brownian motion $W$, we have the following main result of this paper. \begin{theorem} Let the conditions {\bf(A1)} and {(\bf A2)} hold.
-Suppose that the jump coefficient $g$ and characteristic measure $\nu$ satisfy \eqref{cond:g-growth} and \eqref{cond:h1}, respectively.
-The drift coefficient $b$ satisfy the growth condition: $|b(t,x,y)|\leq\ell_b(1+|x|^k+|y|^k)$ with $k=1$ or $2$, for all $(t,x,y)\in\RR_+\times\RR_+^d\times\RR_+^d$, where $\ell_b>0$.
-Then, the Markov semigroup $({\mathcal{P}}_t;\ t\geq0)$ defined as \eqref{eq:semigroup} for the $d$-dimensional segment process to RSDDEJ \eqref{eq:rsddej} admits a unique invariant measure. \end{theorem}
+By virtue of the above auxiliary results on stochastic integrals w.r.t. compensated Poisson measure $\tilde{N}$ and $n$-dimensional Brownian motion $W$, we have the following main result. \begin{theorem} Let conditions {\sf(A1)} and {\sf (A2)} hold.
+Suppose that the jump coefficient $g(\cdot)$ and characteristic measure $\nu(\cdot)$ satisfy \eqref{cond:g-growth} and \eqref{cond:h1} respectively.
+The drift coefficient $b(\cdot)$ satisfy the growth condition: $|b(t,x,y)|\leq\ell_b(1+|x|^k+|y|^k)$ with $k=1$ or $2$, for all $(t,x,y)\in\RR_+\times\RR_+^d\times\RR_+^d$, where $\ell_b>0$.
+Then the Markov semigroup $({\mathcal{P}}_t;\ t\geq0)$ defined as \eqref{eq:semigroup} for the segment process of the solution to Eq.~\eqref{eq:rsddej} admits a unique invariant measure. \end{theorem}